MetricCalc

 CM to Meters

-Scale centimeters into meters for furniture dimensions, room plans, and metric summaries.
+Scale centimeters into meters for furniture dimensions, room plans, product sizes, and metric summaries.

 cm